Japan, France agree to enhance defense ties

 PARIS, Jan.
 6, Kyodo

-Japanese and French defense chiefs agreed in their meeting Thursday in Paris to strengthen the two countries' defense cooperation ahead of the "two-plus-two" talks involving foreign ministers.
+Japanese and French defense chiefs agreed in their meeting Thursday in Paris to strengthen bilateral cooperation ahead of the "two-plus-two" talks involving the countries' foreign ministers, Japanese government officials said.

 Tomomi Inada and Jean-Yves Le Drian recognized the importance of an agreement to allow their armed forces to provide supplies and services to each other, Japanese officials said, as Japan faces China's growing maritime assertiveness and France has overseas territories in the Pacific.